 On the day, friends will gather together – or in the evening, if they have to work – and will celebrate by giving each other presents and cards.
 They’ll also enjoy an almighty feast of Japanese-style Christmas food.

 What Do the Japanese Eat at Christmas?

-But Christmas is really all about the food, and Japan is no different to the rest of the world when it comes to the age-old tradition of eating as much good food as you can over Christmas.
+But Christmas is really all about the food, and a Japan Christmas is no different to the rest of the world when it comes to the age-old tradition of eating as much good food as you can over Christmas.

+What is often the traditional Christmas day meal in japan, we hear you ask?
 Rather than eating traditional Japanese foods however, it’s often western food that’s on the menu.
 Traditional Japanese foods are reserved for Japanese occasions, and Christmas is very much an import festival in Japan.

 Don’t expect to find an American or British-style Christmas roast, or any sort of European Christmas food either though, because the western food on the menu is always fast food.

 Christmas is a time to indulge in the worst of consumerism and to gorge on pizza and KFC.
 While you might take your date to a fancy restaurant on Christmas Eve, come Christmas Day it’s party time and that means party food!